lsst-dm/dm_dev_guide/processes/workflow.rst

 - :ref:`Commit message best practices <git-commit-message-best-practices>`.
 - :ref:`Tips for using JIRA <workflow-jira-tips>`.

-You can also read the :doc:`lsstsw Stack Development Tutorial </development/lsstsw_tutorial>` to see how our processes work in a holistic stack development workflow.
+**For more hands-on overview of how the DM development workflow applies to LSST Stack development,** see the `Development Tutorial with lsstsw and lsst-build <http://pipelines.lsst.io/latest/developer/lsstsw_tutorial>`_ in the `Science Pipelines <http://pipelines.lsst.io>`_ documentation.

 .. _git-setup: